sree7k7/automated-CD-pipeline-with-argoCD-in-K8S/README.md

       prune: true # trim. if the resources should be pruned during auto-syncing.
 ```

-Create the changes with kubectl:→
+Create the changes with kubectl:

 - kubectl create -f [application.yaml](application-argocd/application.yaml)

-Any updates and changes:→
+Any updates and changes:
 `kubectl replace -f application.yaml --force`

 ## Docker playground

-1. Build a docker file
+- Build a docker file [Dockerfile](docker/Dockerfile).
+- Make sure you have [web-app.html](app-configuration-code/app-source-code/web-app.html) on the same path as Dockerfile.
+- Build the image with name and tag: →
+`docker tag image sree7k7/image:tag`
 `docker build -t my-web:v1 .`
+- push the image: →

-`docker push sree7k7/my-web:v2`
+`docker push <username>/my-web:v1`

+> Note: Change the <username> with your `hub.docker.com`.

+Update the yaml manifest file with new image and tag:

+    spec:
+      containers:
+      - image: sree7k7/my-web:v6 #image name:tag
+        name: my-web
+        resources: {}

+After, update the code: `kubectl replace -f deployment.yaml --force`

 ## Clean up

 - In terminal execute the following command:

 ```docker